ishaanharry/hackschool-starter/README.md

 # Meme Generator
 Meme generator for teaching principles for creating web-apps.

-# Deployment
-1) npm install (both in server, and in the main dir)
-2) install MongoDB
+This is the undeployed version of the webapp.

 # How to Run
-1) npm run dev
+1) In the main directory, run the command **npm run dev**
+2) Create an account for the imgflip api.
+3) Create a config.json file in the **server** directory.
+The config.json file should be in the following format:
+  {
+    "username": [your api imgflip username],
+    "password": [your api imgflip password],
+  }
+4) In the **server** directory, run the command, **npm install**
+5) In the main directory, run **npm run dev** in order to run the project.

 ## Useful Links
 https://www.codementor.io/kakarganpat/how-to-setup-react-and-node-js-in-a-project-koxwqbssl